KFOR-TV: KFOR-TV

 Palmer signed a letter of intent on November 7, 1991, to sell KFOR-TV and their Des Moines properties to Hughes Broadcasting Partners for $70.2 million; Hughes was formed earlier that year with their purchase of WOKR-TV in Rochester, New York.
-Palmer terminated the sale agreement was on April 2, 1992, after rejecting the bid submitted by Hughes Broadcasting.
+Palmer terminated the sale agreement on April 2, 1992, after rejecting the bid submitted by Hughes Broadcasting.
 In a lawsuit against Palmer, majority owner VS&A Communications Partners LP asked the Delaware Chancery Court to force Palmer, which claimed it had no binding obligation to negotiate or reach a formal agreement, into resuming negotiations to reach a definitive sale contract.
 Hughes formally gave up its pursuit of the transaction months after the judge presiding the case ruled that the agreement between VS&A and Palmer was not binding.
 KFOR-TV and WHO-TV would ultimately be sold to The New York Times Company for $226 million on May 14, 1996; KFOR in particular sold for $155 million.
 The sale received FCC approval less than two months later on July 3 and was finalized on July 16.

 On June 13, 1998, the former transmitter tower for WKY and WKY-TV collapsed due to straight-line wind gusts near 105 mph produced by a supercell thunderstorm that also spawned four tornadoes, a KWTV tower camera captured the collapse on-air.
 Still in use as an auxiliary tower for KFOR-TV and WKY up to that point, the tower had been designed to withstand winds in excess of 125 mph.
 Channel 4 had already moved off the tower in April 1965 when a 1602 feet mast was constructed off of Britton Road.

 KFOR-TV reporter Ed Doney interviewing a FEMA mitigation expert in Moore, Oklahoma about safe rooms for an October 2013 news report.